go-sprout/sprout/docs/migration-from-sprig.md

 ### 3. **Error Handling**

 * **Sprig:** Limited and inconsistent error handling, with some functions causing panics (see [#panicking-functions](migration-from-sprig.md#panicking-functions "mention")), and not fully adhering to Go template standards.
-* **Sprout:** Offers configurable error handling strategies, including returning default values, or return error to stop template generation, providing a more consistent and flexible approach.
+* **Sprout:** Offers configurable error handling strategies, including returning default values, or return error to stop template generation (default), providing a more consistent and flexible approach.

-{% hint style="info" %}
+{% hint style="success" %}
-An RFC is currently open for feedback and discussion.
-You can view and participate in the RFC [here](https://github.com/orgs/go-sprout/discussions/32).
+**Migration Tip**

+You can learn mote about the safe strategy here: [safe-functions.md](features/safe-functions.md "mention")
 {% endhint %}

 ### 4. **Function Aliases**